The golf model on $\mathbb{Z}/n\mathbb{Z}$ and on $\mathbb{Z}$: Introduction

-Several authors \cite{Damron_Parking_transitive_unimodular_graphs_2019, przykucki2019parking} study a parking process on $\Z$, with initial configuration similar to our golf process in the case $\db + \dt = 1$: at the beginning, each vertex contains either a car (a ball) with probability $\db$ or a parking space (a hole, with probability $1-\db$) independently from the other vertices.
-But the dynamics is different: it is a discrete time process, at time $k$ (for every $k\geq 0$), all the balls that have not reached a free hole yet do a random step (with random variables to break ties if several balls arrive at a free parking spot at the same time).
+Several authors \cite{Damron_Parking_transitive_unimodular_graphs_2019, przykucki2019parking} study a parking process on $\Z$, with an initial configuration similar to our golf process in the case $\db + \dt = 1$: at the beginning, each vertex contains either a car (a ball) with probability $\db$ or a parking space (a hole, with probability $\dt$) independently of the other vertices.
+But the dynamics is different: it is a discrete-time process, at time $k$ (for every $k\geq 0$), all the balls that have not yet reached a free hole do a random step (with random variables to break ties if several balls arrive at a free parking space at the same time).
 The process is clearly well-defined for all $k$, and in particular is well-defined regardless of the value of $\db$.
-The question that Przykucki et al.\ study in \cite{przykucki2019parking} is different from ours: their main results concern the average time taken by balls to reach a hole.
-In fact, if $\db \geq 1/2$, the expected time for a car to reach a parking spot is infinite.
-When $\db < 1/2$, every car reaches a parking spot in almost surely finite time, but in fact no final configuration is reached in a finite time.
-Actually, one could prove (using Lemma \ref{lemma:infinite_nb_separators} in the proof of validity of the golf process on $\Z$) that for $\db < 1/2$, the final configuration in our model and in theirs (i.e.\ in their case the limit process when time goes to infinity) have the same distribution.
+The question that Przykucki et al.\ study in \cite{przykucki2019parking} is different from ours: their main results concern the average time that balls take to reach a hole.
+In fact, if $\db \geq 1/2$, the expected time for a car to reach a parking space is infinite.
+When $\db < 1/2$, every car reaches a parking space in almost surely finite time, but in fact no final configuration is reached in a finite time.
+Actually, we prove in Theorem \ref{cor:Zgolf=parking} that for $\db \leq 1/2$, the final configuration in our model and in theirs (i.e.\ in their case the limit process as time goes to infinity) have the same distribution.